kailash-manasarovar/statement/docs/timeline/2025/march.md

 ![Forg in wanderland](../../content/images/forg/forg-in-wanderland.png)

 - I can't find this account on X now.
+- *Frog* was a massive meme throughout the terror I endured in my little apartment in Las Marinas.
-- I was blocked pretty much immediately from using it, as in I lost access to it very early on after posting just a few things, he'd been to Aberdeen and London, I think..
+- I was blocked pretty much immediately from using the `@KingForg` X account, as in I lost access to it very early on after posting just a few things, he'd been to Aberdeen and London, silly things like that..
+- Somehow, someone else has taken ownership of the profile name now!
-- My guess is they blocked the account immediately because criminals own X and I'd be vulnerable again.
+- My guess is they blocked the account immediately because criminal gangs own X and I'd be vulnerable again.
 - In any event, I'm high in a creative and hallucinatory way and I do wonder what, if anything, may have been added to my bathroom products to cause this.
 - Forg becomes a whole series of photos and posts, and I eventually build a [DESO](april.md#deso) account for him.
 - My posts are nearly always biblical as I pull a passage from the bible at random and create a story around the little Forg that went wrong.